wildflight70/mymetar/README.md

 - <code>ourairports_countries.csv</code>: Countries

 Improvements:
-- Complete the decoding of METARs
+- Complete the decoding of METARs (~85% are completed)
-- Display progress during data download
 - Better warn the user in case of errors
 - Read airports from Microsoft Flight Simulator 2020 & 2024